osmosis-diffusion/osmosis-diffusion-code/README.md

   # update phi's
   update_start: 0.7    # optimizing phi's (<value>*T)
   update_end: 0
-  global_N: 1          # repeat several times the T steps
-  local_M: 1           # number of iterations between update x_t and optimizing phis for the same t - time step
   n_iter: 20           # for each t step, the number of optimization steps for te phi's

-  start_guidance: 1    # PGDiff - when to guide? no guidance at all not in the range (<value>*T)
-  stop_guidance: 0

 unet_model:                               # unet model configurations
   model_path: ./models/osmosis_outdoor.pt # pretrained model path
   pretrain_model: osmosis                 # pretrained model name